zaklina-data/OroAkeneoBundle/README.md

 # Akeneo PIM OroCommerce Connector

+## New maintainer

+We would like to inform you about the recent transfer of repository maintenance responsibility from OroInc to Creativestyle.
+This transition aims to enhance the development and support of OroInc projects, providing a seamless experience for users and contributors.

+* Starting from version 5.1, a new namespace and package name will be introduced as part of the changes.

 ## Short overview
 This extension allows you to connect [OroCommerce Enterprise](https://oroinc.com/b2b-ecommerce/) with [Akeneo PIM Enterprise](https://www.akeneo.com/) and use the latter’s rich capabilities for product information management with your OroCommerce-powered web store.
 Combine personalized B2B buying experience with compelling product experience to maximize your content marketing ROI and stay ahead of the B2B eCommerce game.